-- provide support to staff regarding safeguarding concerns; - lead on advising staff of any action to be taken due to a safeguarding concern; - ensure that children and young people are immediately safeguarded from harm and abuse; - ensure that there is appropriate cover during their absence, and that staff know who to approach if the DSL is unavailable; - liaise with local authorities and other professionals, sharing information and fully assisting with any enquiries; - adopt a child-focused and holistic approach ensuring the child/young person's wishes and feelings are taken into account when determining what action to take - refer allegations to the Local Authority Designated Officer or local equivalent; - refer safeguarding concerns to placing and host local authorities; - refer suspected cases of radicalisation to Channel; - refer suspected case of FGM, Child Sexual Exploitation and trafficking to the police; - refer cases to the Disclosure and Barring Service after staff have been dismissed or there is suspected harm having been caused to a child; - liaise with the Group Head of Safeguarding/ Safeguarding Adviser and HR Team if any allegations or suspected harm having been caused to a child by an employee, supply staff or volunteer for the Group; - ensure that the school complies with the work of the local safeguarding partnership. - ensure that all staff receive regular update training in relation to safeguarding; - provide safeguarding updates to senior managers and school governors; - keep the Headteacher (or equivalent) informed of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an Appropriate Adult (See PACE Code C 2019 and DFE Guidance, Searching, Screening and Confiscation for further information) - ensure that there is effective monitoring and oversight of all safeguarding concerns; - promote the educational achievements of Looked After Children in line with the Children and Social Work Act 2017 - have details of the social worker for any looked after children and the name of the virtual school head in the relevant authority for any children with a social worker or previously looked after. - Work closely together with IT Services and providers to meet the needs of the setting and requesting system specific training and support as and when required. - Take lead responsibility for any safeguarding and child protection matters that are picked up through web filtering and monitoring systems in place, (Please see Web Filtering and nent Type: Policy Last Review Date: September 2023 monitoring Policy).
-This includes overseeing and acting on filtering and monitoring reports, safeguarding concerns and checks to the filtering and monitoring systems.
+- provide support to team members regarding safeguarding concerns - lead on advising team members of any action to be taken due to a safeguarding concern - ensure that children and young people are immediately safeguarded from harm and abuse - ensure that there is appropriate cover during their absence, and that team members know who to approach if the DSL is unavailable - liaise with local authorities and other professionals, sharing information and fully assisting with any enquiries - adopt a child-focused and holistic approach ensuring the child/young person's wishes and feelings are taken into account when determining what action to take - refer allegations to the Local Authority Designated Officer or local equivalent - refer safeguarding concerns to placing and host local authorities - refer suspected cases of radicalisation to Channel - refer suspected case of FGM, Child Sexual Exploitation and trafficking to the police - refer cases to the Disclosure and Barring Service after team members have been dismissed or there is suspected harm having been caused to a child - liaise with the Director of Safeguarding/ Safeguarding Adviser and HR Team if any allegations or suspected harm having been caused to a child by an team member - ensure that the school complies with the work of the local safeguarding partnership - ensure that all team members receive regular update training in relation to safeguarding - provide safeguarding updates to senior managers and school governors - keep the Headteacher (or equivalent) informed of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult (See PACE Code C 2019 and DFE Guidance, Searching, Screening and Confiscation for further information) - ensure that there is effective monitoring and oversight of all safeguarding concerns; - promote the educational achievements of Looked After Children in line with the Children and Social Work Act 2017 - have details of the social worker for any looked after children and the name of the virtual school head in the relevant authority for any children with a social worker or previously looked afte. - Work closely together with IT Services and providers to meet the needs of the school and requesting system specific training and support as and when required. - Take lead responsibility for any safeguarding and child protection matters that are picked up through web filtering and monitoring systems in place, (Please see Web Filtering and monitoring Policy).
+This includes overseeing and acting on filtering and monitoring reports, safeguarding concerns and checks to the filtering and monitoring systems